zygos/wd-material/material/3-frameworks/1-spa/3-spa.md

 - Above the list, display four buttons labeled "Toggle List", "Push Number", "Pop Number", and "Reverse List".
 - The "Toggle List" button should either show or hide the list when clicked.
 - The "Push Number" button should add the next sequential number to the end of the list when clicked.
 You can simply assume that the next number is always `list.length + 1`.
-- The "Pop Number" button should remove the last number from the list when clicked.
+- When clicked, the "Pop Number" button should remove the last number from the list.
 - The "Reverse List" button should reverse the order of the numbers in the list when clicked.
 - If the list is hidden and not empty, display the text "List is not empty, but hidden."
 - If the list is empty, display the text "List is empty."